viviandotdev/ObsidianVault/+ Encounters/How I Read.md

 **Capture**- read in kindle, raindrop.io or pdfs,
 	kindle annotations are found the book, create a script to read annotations from kindle books and put them in obsidian **Review**- Export the annotations in to anki?
-**Integrate**- when you encounter information you like to remembers, m,a them
+**Integrate**- when you encounter information you like to remembers, mark them